BA in Buddhist Studies with Himalayan Language: Career Path

 • Interest in Buddhism and Himalayan culture and language: The program provides an in-depth study of Buddhism, including its history, philosophy, and cultural context, as well as an understanding of the culture and language of the Himalayan region.

-• Career opportunities: Graduates of the program may have a wide range of career opportunities, depending on their interests and skills, such as working in academia, non-profit organizations, international development, or translation and interpreting.
+• Career opportunities: Depending on their interests and skills, program graduates may have various career opportunities, such as working in academia, non-profit organizations, international development, or translation and interpreting.

-• Language skills: Students will develop the ability to read, write, and speak a specific Himalayan language, which can be beneficial for those who wish to work in fields such as international development, translation, or teaching.
+• Language skills: Students will develop the ability to read, write, and speak a specific Himalayan language, which can benefit those who wish to work in international development, translation, or teaching.

 • Fieldwork/Field Study: Students may have the opportunity to study Buddhist culture and practices in the Himalayan region through fieldwork or field study.

-• Cultural sensitivity: Students will learn to understand and appreciate different cultures and worldviews, which can be beneficial for those who wish to work in fields such as international development or non-profit organizations.
+• Cultural sensitivity: Students will learn to understand and appreciate different cultures and worldviews, which can benefit those who wish to work in international development or non-profit organizations.

 • Research Skills: Students will develop the ability to conduct independent research on Buddhism and Himalayan culture and language, including the ability to find, evaluate, and use primary and secondary sources.